Skip to content

 What is a contemplated change order?

-Typically seen on commercial or government jobs, a contemplated change order is issued by the “client” to the construction company performing work.
+Typically seen on commercial or government jobs, contemplated change order is issued by the “client” to the construction company performing work.
 The contemplated change order suggests that the contractor provide the client with a pricing estimate for the additional work that the client has requested.

 How do you negotiate a change order?